luxeengine/luxe-docs/docs/guide/concepts.md

 luxe is created with a design philosophy, having a better understanding of some of the choices, concepts and ideas should help you use it better.

-## Commit

-Several APIs in luxe use a concept called `commit`, where changes are made in bulk first, and then committed.
-[2D drawing](../../learn/drawing-2d) for example, you queue up drawing by calling the API, and then commit the changes when done.
-[UI](../../learn/ui/intro/) is also an example.

-This makes bulk changes cheaper, and is a good way to make things more efficient.

 ## API concepts

 ### API patterns